ENTERPRISE TERMS OF SERVICE

 ● SWI is commercializing a proprietary technology solution that transforms any organization's static content into trusted, expert-guided digital agent conversations (the "SWI Platform");

-● Access and use may be subject to fees, or may be free of charge (e.g., during a trial or evaluation period), as specified in the applicable Service Order.
+● Access and use is provided on a subscription basis, which may be a paid subscription or free of charge (e.g., for a Free Tier), as specified in the applicable Service Order.

 For and in consideration of the mutual promises and covenants herein contained, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, Customer agrees to the following terms and conditions: